-- 36. In all cases of suspected concussion, the RMO or SRMO must: - Carry out an immediate assessment of the Rider's head injuries in accordance with the BHA Assessment of Concussion ('BHAAC') Protocol (see Appendix I) - Apply clinical judgement to determine the final diagnosis and management of the Rider - 37.
+36. In all cases of suspected concussion, the RMO or SRMO must:

+- Carry out an immediate assessment of the Rider's head injuries in accordance with the BHA Assessment of Concussion ('BHAAC') Protocol (see Appendix I) - Apply clinical judgement to determine the final diagnosis and management of the Rider - 37.
 If evidence of concussion is found: - Send the Rider to hospital, or - Keep the Rider under medical supervision until he is sent home in the care of a responsible adult with appropriate follow up care instructions including advice on driving - Advise the Rider that they cannot ride until successfully completing the postconcussion protocol (BHAAC) - a minimum of six clear days after the concussion - Make an entry on RIMANI and, if appropriate, in the MRB, in red ink indicating the date of the injury and that the suspension requires clearance by the CMA.
 On Point-to-Point Courses, ensure this information is recorded on Medical Report Form A - Notify the Rider of the Concussion Helmet Bounty Scheme

-Circulation

-Stipendiary Stewards

-Clerks of the Scales

-Inspectors of Courses

-Integrity Service Providers
+75 High Holborn London WC1V 6LS Circulation Stipendiary Stewards Clerks of the Scales Inspectors of Courses Integrity Service Providers Racecourse Association

-Racecourse Association

-Annex A
+Registration and Disciplinary Procedures Annex A

-Annex B
+Medical Provision and Facilities Annex B

-Annex C
+Foreign, Amateur and Point-to-Point Riders Annex C

-Annex D
+Role of the Managing Executive/Organising Committee (and Nominated Representatives) Annex D

-Annex E
+Information to be Included in the Standing Orders Annex E

-Annex F
+SRMO Briefing Annex F

-Annex G
+Race Day Confirmation Form Annex G

-Annex H
+SRMO Aide Memoire Annex H

-Annex I
+BHA Assessment of Concussion Annex I

-Annex J
+Useful Links and Contact Numbers Annex J